Pharmacist Career Video

 - Clinical Pharmacy

-Clinical pharmacists work in hospitals, clinics, or other healthcare facilities, collaborating with medical teams to develop and implement patient-specific treatment plans.
+Clinical pharmacists collaborate with medical teams to develop and implement patient-specific treatment plans in hospitals, clinics, or other healthcare facilities.
 Their focus is on optimizing therapeutic outcomes. - Industrial Pharmacy

 In this role, pharmacists contribute to researching and developing new drugs.
 They may work in pharmaceutical companies, testing the safety and efficacy of new treatments or overseeing manufacturing processes to ensure quality standards. - Community Pharmacy